Last updated on 2026-03-23

-- Opportunities for further studies, such as transitioning to the Electrical Engineering Technology (Co-op) program
+- Opportunity to transition to the Electrical Engineering Technology (Co-op) program

 Featured Experiences

-The Electrical Engineering Technician program offers several unique features that enhance the learning experience:
+The Electrical Engineering Technician program offers several unique experiences that enhance learning and professional development:

 Career Options

-Graduates of the Electrical Engineering Technician program can pursue a variety of career paths in Canada, including:
+Graduates of the Electrical Engineering Technician program can pursue a variety of career opportunities in Canada, including:

 - Electrical Contractor: Responsible for installing and maintaining electrical systems in residential, commercial, and industrial settings.